 Add Other Admin Users

-Other admin users can help your company get everything entered and make your life a lot easier.
-So the sooner you get others involved, the better!
+Other Admin Users can help your Company get everything entered and make your life a lot easier.
+The sooner you get others involved, the better!

 Enter their name, email address, and choose whether they’re an employee already in HR Partner.
 Then go through and select their permissions.
 In particular, choose which Modules they should have access to, and decide if you want them to have access to all Departments, or just selected ones.